3D-Space and the preferred basis cannot uniquely emerge from the quantum structure: Applications to various candidate preferred structures

 This article does not contest the explanations based on decoherence.
 The question that interests us is whether the emergence of a preferred basis for the subsystem can happen when the only structure that we assume is the {\MQS}.
 In particular, no preferred tensor product structure is assumed \emph{a priori}.

-We have already seen that Theorem \ref{thm:TS_TPS_nogo} implies that there are infinitely many physically distinct ways to choose a TPS, in particular a factorization like in eq. \eqref{eq:factorization_system_environment}.
+We have already seen that Theorem \ref{thm:TPS_nogo} implies that there are more physically distinct ways to choose a TPS, in particular a factorization like in eq. \eqref{eq:factorization_system_environment}.
 However, if we assume that the system and the environment are in separate states, \ie

 at a time $t_0$ before decoherence leads to the diagonalization of $\wh{\rho}_S$, then the possible ways to factorize the Hilbert space are limited.
 But is the factorization unique?